xShadowBlade/emath.js/documentation/docs/install.md

 You can install ``eMath.js`` via [npm](#install-via-npm-recommended) or include it in your HTML file via a [CDN](#include-using-cdn).

-> Note: For advanced usage, using npm and nodejs is prefered.
+> Note: For advanced usage, using npm and Node.js is prefered.

 > Warning: HTML CDN as well as nodejs(?) is possibly bugged, causing unexpected behavior when working with the E instance.
 Typescript usage is prefered.